 - A full-time, undergraduate student that attends an accredited public or private college/university in the U.S. or its territories, as recognized by the U.S. Department of Education.

-- Undergraduate students are not eligible to apply to the University of Virginia SR-EIP research site.
+- Undergraduate students at UVA are not eligible to apply to the University of Virginia SR-EIP research site.
 However, you are encouraged to apply to Leadership Alliance SR-EIP programs at other institutions.

 Application for the Leadership Alliance Program is only through the Leadership Alliance Summer Research-Early Identification Program (SR-EIP) online application.
 Application submission and other details can be found on the following website: www.theleadershipalliance.org.